-Whenever you are filming or even taking photos, don’t forget the “Rule of Thirds.”
+Whenever you are filming or even taking photos, don’t forget the “Rule of Thirds”.
 Imagine your shot is divided into nine sectors through the use of two horizontal lines and two vertical lines.
-Notice how the subject in the image is positioned where two of the four points (known as an anchor point) intersect.
+Notice how the subject in the image is positioned where two of the four points (known as an anchor points) intersect.
 The technique is used in order to draw the eye to the main points of interest in the shot.
-Your viewer’s eye will naturally be drawn to the top-left anchor point and they will spend a longer time looking in this area.
+Your viewer’s eye will naturally be drawn to the top-left anchor point and they will spend a long time looking in this area.

-This may not seem like a big deal, but by doing this, it makes it much easier for the viewer to “read” the shot.
-It is also more aesthetically pleasing than having the subject in the centre.
+This may not seem like a big deal, but doing this makes it much easier for the viewer to “read” the shot.
+It is also more aesthetically pleasing than having the subject in the center.
 As soon as you start creating more video content, you will come to appreciate framing the shot in such a way and begin noticing how the vast majority of photos and videos are done in this way.

 A few things will absolutely ruin a video faster than any other element.
-One being lighting.
-Having a poorly lit subject can make a video almost unwatchable, especially as a business making video for their customers.
+One is lighting.
+Having a poorly lit subject can make a video almost unwatchable, especially for a business making a video for its customers.
 You can fix lots of this in post-production (we will address this part later), but having the subject lit correctly can make your life much easier.

 When it comes to lighting your scene and your subject, there are different kinds of light temperatures you need to keep in mind.
-These colour temperatures are measured in degrees Kelvin.
+These color temperatures are measured in degrees Kelvin.

 This is a complicated topic and could be an article on its own.
 In short and easy terms, ensure that where you are shooting has the same even lighting.
 If you are shooting indoors, stay away from large windows as the light from the overhead lighting, light stands, and the sun is all different temperatures.
 If it is possible to get multiple light stands, then darken the room and solely light the subject with these stands to keep it consistent.